UX-UI-Design-Lab/DH199/2020Spring/README.md

 ### Research statement

-Aesthetic experience of everyday life involves the feeling of active interaction with the surroundings.
-The surroundings entails the geographical, cultural, and/or motivational context.
-The contexts are interweaven with our sensorymotor intelligence and eventually sediment into the meaningful aestehtic experience.
-Nine students explored various research questions to unveil a hidden and missing layer of information when users explore local history, social connecteness, and object to choose.
-We use user experience design research methods to answer for those questions.
+The aesthetic experience of everyday life involves the feeling of active interaction with the surroundings.
+The surroundings entail the geographical, cultural, and/or motivational context.
+The contexts are interwoven with our sensorimotor intelligence and eventually sediment into the meaningful aesthetic experience.
+Nine students explored various research questions to unveil a hidden and missing layer of information when users explore local history, social connectedness, and objects to choose.
+We use user experience design research methods to answer those questions.

 ### Invidiual students works